 You must have heard about corrupt files countless times.
 But, what is a corrupt file?
 It is a technical term, which applies to unusable files in your system.
 The important files in your system (computer, laptops, tabs etc) might encounter this problem when they take the brunt of ill-disposed malware, keyloggers, virus, rootkits, Grayware and other forms of cyber threats.
 In some cases, it is possible to recover and resolve the corrupted files, but sometimes you have to delete the whole file and replace the file with another.
 File corruption refers to the critical damage, which bugs present in the computer data create during working, reading, and data transmission and it changes the initial data file present in the system.
 Sometimes, this is a short-term problem that occurs once and after that, it disappears forever.
 When the users try to open any corrupted file, the system generates an error message of recognizing a problem with the file.

 If you dig up a little, you will come to realize that most common causes behind file system corruption are inaccurate shutdown or startup procedures, hardware failures or malfunctioning.
-Additionally, software corruption is a trivial issue.
+Additionally, software corruption is a trivial issue or we can say it is a Website Issue.
 Reasons behind file corruption are mentioned below:

 - Power loss and improper system shutdowns